Big History: Educational courses

 The Dominican faculty's approach is to synthesize the disparate threads of Big History thought, in order to teach the content, develop critical thinking and writing skills, and prepare students to wrestle with the philosophical implications of the Big History metanarrative.
 In 2015, University of California Press published Teaching Big History, a comprehensive pedagogical guide for teaching Big History, edited by Richard B. Simon, Mojgan Behmand, and Thomas Burke, and written by the Dominican faculty.

-Big History is taught at the University of Southern Maine.
+Big History was once taught at the University of Southern Maine.

 Barry Rodrigue, at the University of Southern Maine, established the first general education course and the first online version, which has drawn students from around the world.
 The University of Queensland in Australia previously required all history majors to take an undergraduate big history course entitled Global History, but in 2020 remade the course to remove its big history aspects.
 The University of Queensland has since taken an active stance against big history, with Associate Professor Ian Hesketh being a world-leading critic.
 By 2011, 50 professors around the world have offered courses.
 In 2012, one report suggested that Big History was being practiced as a "coherent form of research and teaching" by hundreds of academics from different disciplines.
+In 2025 The Bloomsbury Handbook of the Philosophy of the Historical Sciences and Big History was published, consolidating the ideas surrounding the discipline.

 In 2008, Christian and his colleagues began developing a course for secondary school students.
 In 2011, a pilot high school course was taught to 3,000 kids in 50 high schools worldwide.
 In 2012, there were 87 schools, with 50 in the United States, teaching Big History, with the pilot program set to double in 2013 for students in the ninth and tenth grades, and even in one middle school.
 The subject is a STEM course at one high school.

 There are initiatives to make Big History a required standard course for university students throughout the world.
 An education project founded by philanthropist Bill Gates from his personal funds was launched in Australia and the United States, to offer a free online version of the course to high school students.